 Exploring Moissac: a pearl of medieval architecture – Saint Peter’s got the keys

-The delights of touring in France come into sharp focus when, on rounding a bend or reaching the top of a hill, one feels the inclination to say: “OMG, not another bloody beautiful village to stop at and explore!”
-Moissac is no different.
+The delights of touring in France come into sharp focus when, on rounding a bend or reaching the top of a hill, one feels the inclination to say: “OMG not another beautiful village to stop at and explore!”

-Others in the area which valent la visite include Montjoi, St-Nicolas-de-la-Grave, and Castelsagrat.
+Others in the area which vaut la visite include Montjoi, St-Nicolas-de-la-Grave, and Castelsagrat.
 All are within a stone’s throw of Moissac; a pretty but not spectacular town on the River Tarn.

 The answer is simple.